openstack-archive/tricircle/doc/source/configuration.rst

 Tricircle XJob Settings
 =======================

-Tricircle XJob serves for receiving and processing cross OpenStack functionality and other async jobs from Admin API or Tricircle Central Neutron Plugin.
+Tricircle XJob serves for receiving and processing cross Neutron functionality and other async jobs from Admin API or Tricircle Central Neutron Plugin.
 The following items should be configured in Tricircle's xjob.conf.